dvav/singularity-rstudio-server/README.md

 ```bash
 ssh -N -f -L {local port}:localhost:{remote port} {your username}@humbug.well.ox.ac.uk
 ```
-You need to be connected to centre's VPN for this work.
+You need to be connected to the centre's VPN for this work.

 The following, does not work (yet):
 ```bash